Blue Ridge Journal

 He's been called the most powerful man in the world.
 That may be, but you wouldn't think so by reading the Constitution.

 The U.S. presidency (the "Executive Branch") is the second of the three branches of government established in the Constitution.
 (The first is the "Legislative" – the Congress; the third is the "Judicial" branch – the Supreme Court and subordinate federal courts.)
 The popular American myth that the three branches of government are "separate and equal" has no basis in the Constitution.
 While the branches certainly are separate, with fairly clear demarcations of authority, one finds no hint of an "equal" division of authority among them in the Constitution.
-Rather, the founders clearly indicated precedence when they gave both pride of place in the Constitution and the lion's share of power (including the power to remove the President under circumstances which Congress itself defines) to Congress, the only branch with representatives elected directly by the people, and therefore having the clearest democratic mandate.
+Rather, the founders clearly indicated precedence when they gave both pride of place in the Constitution and the lion's share of power to Congress (including the power to remove the President under circumstances which Congress itself defines), the only branch with representatives elected directly by the people, and therefore having the clearest democratic mandate.
 The President, who is not elected directly by the people, was given limited authority, and is answerable in all his actions to the more representative Congress.

 Constitutional Powers of the President

 We can count some nine distinct presidential powers under the Constitution.
 Those are the powers the first "G.W." had in 1789, and they're all that the current "G.W." has.
-(Pardon the obscene linkage of these two individuals – the legendary with the laughable.)
+(Pardon the unfortunate linkage of these two individuals – the legendary with the laughable.)
 The Constitution's 27 amendments have not added an iota to presidential power.
 (Well, they have indirectly, in that they have added immensely to the power of Congress, which in turn has delegated much of this power to the President.)
 Only three of the President's nine constitutional powers have substance: The so-called veto power, "executive power", and his position as commander in chief of the armed forces.
 The rest are largely housekeeping, and are listed for completeness at the end of this essay.
-(Yes, it's true that the appointment power can be significant, but since it requires Senate concurrence it really amounts to an authority to nominate.)
+(Yes, it's true that the appointment power can be significant, but since it requires Senate concurrence it largely amounts to an authority to nominate.)

 1. "Veto" power